-In North Carolina, real estate agents are referred to as Brokers.
-New real estate brokers start out as Provisional Brokers.
+In North Carolina, real estate agents are referred to as brokers.
+New real estate brokers start out as provisional brokers.
 You won’t see information from the North Carolina Real Estate Commission (NCREC) regarding your license as an “agent” or “salesperson.”
-Instead, there are are Provisional Brokers, Full Brokers, or Brokers-in-Charge in North Carolina.
+Instead, there are provisional brokers, full brokers, and brokers-in-charge in North Carolina.

 To be eligible for a North Carolina real estate license, you need to: